mike1234-pixel/gig-organiser-client/README.md

 This is the React frontend for the Gig Organiser (JobSprint) app, which helps users organise and manage their jobs.

-## Features
+## Tools

-- Uses React Query for efficient data fetching and caching
+- React Query for efficient data fetching and caching
-- Uses CSS Modules for modular and reusable styles
+- CSS Modules for modular and reusable styles
-- Uses Jest and Testing Library for unit and integration testing
-- Uses React Router for routing and navigation
+- React Router for routing and navigation
-- Uses TypeScript for type-safe code
+- TypeScript for type-safe code
+- i18next for translations
-- Comes with a Docker setup for easy deployment
+- Docker setup for easy deployment
+- Jest and Testing Library for testing
+- Github Actions to run unit tests when merging code

 ## Installation